whoiswillma/draft-backend/README.md

 Draft uses the Unsplash API to pull images for the frontend.
 It works (as far as I know) without an API key so no worries there.
 However, if you would like to use Draft to its fullest, enable Unsplash images by adding `UNSPLASH_ACCESS_KEY` to your environment.

+There exists a branch `william/authentication` that is a full implementation of user login and authentication that is currently unused :(

 ### Information pertinent to frontenders

 #### Get all users: ```GET /api/users/```